 The Media Studies in Siena program will provide you with a broad understanding of Italian history and contemporary culture through course readings, reflective writing and excursions to locations related to your studies, including Vinci and Florence as well as the landscape and museums of Tuscany and the city of Siena itself.

-In The Middle Ages Meets Popular Culture in Siena: Reading the Signs of Italy with Umberto Eco, we will investigate the works of Umberto Eco to understand the science and politics of how meaning is created--- created through signs and symbols--- to make what we call culture, as well as stimulate our imaginations to more richly understanding the world.
+In The Middle Ages Meets Popular Culture in Siena: Reading the Signs of Italy, we will investigate the works of Umberto Eco to understand the science and politics of how meaning is created--- created through signs and symbols--- to make what we call “culture”, as well as stimulate a richer appreciation of the world around us.

-Learning from Leonardo: Art/Science and Ecomedia Literacy examines the intersection of art/science inspired by the work of Leonardo Da Vinci to develop a systems-oriented, ecological worldview contributing to the concept and practice of Ecoliteracy and Ecomedia Literacy.
+Learning from Leonardo: Art/Science and Ecomedia Literacy examines the intersection of art/science inspired by the work of Leonardo Da Vinci to develop a systems-oriented, ecological worldview contributing to the concepts and practices of Ecoliteracy and Ecomedia Literacy.

 In addition to the Learning from Leonardo: Art/Science and Ecomedia Literacy and The Middle Ages Meets Popular Culture in Siena courses, you will enroll in at least two other courses offered at the GEO Siena center.
 The Intercultural Communications course is required, and you may also enroll in courses offered through the Italian Language and Culture in Siena, Pre-Business in Siena and Food and Culture in Siena tracks.
 All courses offered in Siena are recognized and approved for academic credit by the University of Oregon and various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.